28.3.09

 Editor:

 I write with regard to William Logan’s letter of Vol. 193.3, and with no stake in the controversy, since I have never seriously read Hart Crane.
-In fact I found the letter accidentally—I was browsing the magazine shelves—and without the internet would not have seen the writings of which it argues in defence.
+In fact I found the letter accidentally—I was browsing the magazine shelves—and without the internet would not have been able to read the writings of which it is a defence.

 The letter, it seems to me, confirms Marjorie Perloff’s accusation that ‘Logan’s method consists of giving a few quotes […] and then declaring the poem in question a “dreadful mess.”’
 I thought I should communicate my reasons for this judgement.

-Logan takes fragments on Crane’s poetry and applies to them adjectives of disapproval: he does not make arguments for his descriptions’ validity.
-Here is an example, a random one from Adam Kirsch (The Modern Element, pp. 162–3), of argued evaluation.
+Logan takes fragments of Crane’s poetry and applies to them adjectives of disapproval: he does not make arguments for his descriptions’ validity.
+Here is an example, a random one from Adam Kirsch (The Modern Element, pp. 162–3), of evaluation backed by argument.
 Kirsch quotes Anthony Hecht in ‘The Man Who Married Magdalene’:

 I have been in this bar